A5413Y/Voice-Box/README.md

 - Download
 - Extract the archive
 - Edit the file "settings.ini" if you wish (changes to that file are only taken into account when the script starts)
-- Double-click on the "Bambi Dumbtalk Script.exe" file to launch the script.
+- Double-click on the exe file to launch the script.
 It should now work on the Discord desktop app

 > Keep the two files in the same folder.
 The .exe needs the settings.ini file in order to work